steveklabnik/jujutsu-tutorial/src/customization/configuring-jj.md

 /home/steve/.config/jj/repos/07d925992ceecfee7f5a/config.toml
 ```

-The repository config is worth a second look: it lives in *your* config
+The repository config is worth a second look.
+It lives in *our* config
-directory, keyed by repository, not inside the repository itself.
-So it's
+directory, keyed by repository, rather than inside the repository itself.
+So we
-per-repository but private to you — you can't accidentally commit it, and it
+get per-repository settings that stay private to us.
+We can't accidentally
-won't turn up in anyone else's checkout.
+commit them, and they won't turn up in anyone else's checkout.

-Three ways to change something.
-Set one key:
+There are three ways to change a setting.
+We can set one key:

 ```console
 $ jj config set --user ui.default-command log